- Can I pass my CA Final Exams while working a full-time job?

 - Make a habit of taking a power nap of 15 minutes (2 times a day).

-- I have this skill to take a small power nap to refresh myself.
+- I have the skill to take a small power nap to refresh myself.

 Revise, revise and revise